 Taste: Sherry again, though less prominent than on the nose, Cinnamon, Orange, Salted Caramel, Subtle Smoke, Honey and Lemon.

-All things considered the 12 year old is a more balanced dram and offers the better purchase but if, like me, you know the Bowmore range fairly well, the 10 year old offers an affordable alternative.
-The sherry influence is strong at first but perhaps a little superficial as it quickly fades, leaving behind a dram which is enjoyable, but a long way short of the best that Bowmore can be.
+Thoughts: Travel retail expressions that carry an age statement are something of a rare beast these days, so this is a pleasant change to see Bowmore offer up a 10 year old.
+All things considered the 12 year old is the more balanced dram and offers the better purchase but if, like me, you know the Bowmore range fairly well, the 10 year old give an affordable alternative.
+The sherry influence is strong at first but perhaps a little superficial as it quickly fades, leaving behind a dram that is enjoyable, if perhaps a little way off the best this distillery can produce.